-Cabinet at its meeting of the 27 September 2017 made a decision not to extend the current agreement for construction and housing repairs and maintenance services with Kier Group PLC.
-This means the contract will end on the 31 March 2019 and service delivery will return to the direct management of the Authority.
-Work continues to progress in preparation for this.
+At its meeting of 27 September 2017 Cabinet made a decision not to extend the current agreement for construction and housing repairs and maintenance services with Kier Group PLC.
+This means the contract ended on 31 March 2019 and service delivery will return to the direct management of the Authority from 1 April 2019.